guillermo-segura/optix-react-frontend/README.md

 On small screens, the `Refresh` button becomes an icon-only button, and the `Review` component displays a single star alongside the score - following IMDB's approach.

-The review form is displayed in a modal as requested.

 ![homepage_sm](https://github.com/guillermo-segura/optix-react-frontend/blob/main/assets/homepage_sm.png?raw=true)

+The review form is displayed in a modal as requested, and the submit button is disabled in case of message error.

 ![review_modal](https://github.com/guillermo-segura/optix-react-frontend/blob/main/assets/review_modal.png?raw=true)